kx-wu/AVQACL/README.md

 # AVQACL
-AVQACL: A Novel Benchmark for Audio-Visual Question Answering Continual Learning We are cleaning up the code and will upload it soon.
+AVQACL: A Novel Benchmark for Audio-Visual Question Answering Continual Learning\n We are cleaning up the code and will upload it soon.